MitjaNemec/Kicad_action_plugins/README.md

 If the project is modified later it should be archived again in order to stay portable.
 If a symbol of a unit has to be replaced, all units with the same symbol have to be deleted.

-This plugin has been tested with KiCad 5.1-1 on Windows 7.
-It does not work with older versions.
-You need to have KICAD_SCRIPTING_WXPYTHON enabled.

-This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md) guide.

-Within the plugin folder only the *.py files are required for operation.

 ## Swap pins

 This plugin swaps two pads (in layout) and their corresponding pins (in schematics).
 The pins in the schematics have to be connected to a local or global label or hierarchical label either directly or through a short wire segment.
 The plugin also works across multi-unit parts and/or across different hierarchical levels.